John Choi

 His notable contributions include:

 He addressed the challenges of migrating 114 conservation websites, including the Conservation Gateway, to Adobe Experience Manager (AEM), a critical project hindered by past failures due to unclear ownership and priority.
 With each domain costing $30K annually, he advocated to leadership, securing roadmap placement and funding for a product manager, while also establishing a group of product owners for accountability.
 This laid a solid foundation to reduce costs and enhance user experience.
+He further launched multiple sites using AEM to centralize and unify digital properties, streamlining content management, delivering a cohesive user experience across platforms, and mitigating security risks.

 John Choi